Lanteglos-by-Fowey: Parish church

-The parish church, dedicated to St Wyllow, was built in the 14th century and refashioned in the 15th.
+The parish church, dedicated to St Wyllow, was built in the 14th century and renovated in the 15th.
 The 16th century benchends and panels from family pews have been preserved in the Victorian restoration by E. H. Sedding.
-The church contains the brasses of Thomas de Mohun (d.1400) of Hall in Lanteglos (grandson of Reginald de Mohun and his wife Elizabeth FitzWilliams) and also a monument to John Mohun (d.
-1508) of Hall (great-grandson of Thomas de Mohun (d.1400)) and his wife Anne Code (d.
+The church contains the brasses of Thomas de Mohun (d.1400) and a monument to John Mohun (d.
+1508) and his wife Anne Code (d.
 1508), who both died within a day of each other of sweating sickness.

 There are two stone crosses in the churchyard.
 One is a tall Gothic lantern cross which was found buried in a trench next to the church in 1838.
-It has been suggested that it was buried deliberately to prevent its destruction by Commonwealth iconoclasts.
 It was erected in its present position in 1841.
 The other cross consists of a cross head found in Pont Pill Creek.
 When it was moved to the churchyard the corresponding shaft was found there and a few years later c.
 1910 it was restored and re-erected.

 In 1932 author Daphne du Maurier was married at Lanteglos-by-Fowey church.